nanopb/nanopb/docs/reference.rst

 In addition to EOF, the pb_decode implementation supports terminating a message with a 0 byte.
 This is compatible with the official Protocol Buffers because 0 is never a valid field tag.

 For optional fields, this function applies the default value and sets *has_<field>* to false if the field is not present.

-Because of memory concerns, the detection of missing required fields is not perfect if the structure contains more than 32 fields.

 pb_decode_varint
 ----------------